 Goodwill, Indefinite-Lived Intangible Assets, and Other Definite Lived Long-Lived Assets.
 We evaluate goodwill and indefinite-lived intangible assets for impairment annually or more frequently when an event occurs or circumstances change that indicate that the carrying value may not be recoverable.
 We have the option to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-For our annual impairment test as of January 1, 2015, we evaluated each of our five reporting units with goodwill individually.
-We considered the timing of our most recent fair value assessment and associated headroom, the actual operating results as compared to the cash flow forecasts used in those fair value assessments, the current long-term forecasts for each reporting unit, and the general market and economic environment of each reporting unit.
-Our qualitative assessment for fiscal 2015 determined that there was no indication that the carrying value of any of our reporting units exceeded its fair value.
-In addition, there have been no indications of impairment that would require an updated analysis as of June 30, 2015.
+We consider the timing of our most recent fair value assessment and associated headroom, the actual operating results as compared to the cash flow forecasts used in those fair value assessments, the current long-term forecasts for each reporting unit, and the general market and economic environment of each reporting unit.
 In addition to the specific factors mentioned above, we assess the following individual factors on an ongoing basis such as: